-- 150. James Blassingame and Sidney Hemby adopt and incorporate the prior paragraphs as if set forth fully herein and further state: - 151.
-Through his words and conduct described herein, Defendant, Donald J. Trump, directed and ratified the intentional torts of assault and battery committed by his followers on James Blassingame and Sidney Hemby. - 152.
-As the leader of this violent mob, who took their cues from his campaign rhetoric and personal Tweets and traveled from around the country to the nation's capital at Trump's invitation for the January 6 rally, Trump was in a position of extraordinary influence over his followers, who committed assault and battery on James Blassingame and Sidney Hemby.
+147. Marcus J. Moore adopts and incorporates the prior paragraphs as if set forth fully herein and further states:

-- 153. Trump, by his words and conduct, directed the mob that stormed the Capitol and assaulted and battered James Blassingame and Sidney Hemby. - 154.
-For several hours after the mob had stormed the Capitol, Trump had the continuing ability to issue statements through traditional media and his personal Twitter account but refused to communicate anything to his followers that might discourage their relentless assault and battery on James Blassingame and Sidney Hemby and their fellow officers at the Capitol.
-Trump thereby ratified the conduct of his followers and ensured that the assaults on the Plaintiffs and fellow officers would last much longer, worsening the physical and emotional injuries of the Plaintiffs and other officers. - 155.
-When he finally did make statements late in the afternoon, Trump further ratified the tortious conduct when he again said that the election had been stolen by fraud, and that his followers had every reason to be angry, and by announcing support, praise and love for his followers. - 156.
-It appeared to James Blassingame and Sidney Hemby that Trump's followers then had the ability to carry out the harmful and offensive contact. - 157.
-The words and conduct of Trump's followers caused James Blassingame and Sidney Hemby to fear imminent physical harm. - 158.
-Trump's followers committed battery, and unlawfully and intentionally touched and used force on Plaintiffs in a harmful, offensive, and insulting way. - 159.
-Trump's followers directly contacted, struck, put into motion objects that directly hit James Blassingame and Sidney Hemby, and sprayed them with chemical agents that burned their exposed eyes, face, and body.
+- 148. Through his words and conduct described herein, Defendant, Donald J. Trump, directed and ratified the intentional torts of assault and battery committed by his followers on Marcus Moore. - 149.
+As the leader of this violent mob, who took their cues from his campaign rhetoric and personal Tweets and traveled from around the country to the nation's capital at Trump's invitation for the January 6 rally, Trump was in a position of extraordinary influence over his followers, who committed assault and battery on Marcus Moore. - 150.
+Trump, by his words and conduct, directed the mob that stormed the Capitol and assaulted and battered Marcus Moore. - 151.
+For several hours after the mob had stormed the Capitol, Trump had the continuing ability to issue statements, through traditional media and his personal Twitter account, but refused to communicate anything to his followers that might discourage their relentless assault and battery on Marcus Moore and their fellow officers at the Capitol.
+Trump thereby ratified the conduct of his followers and ensured that the assaults on the Plaintiff and fellow officers would last much longer, worsening the physical and emotional injuries of the Plaintiff and other officers. - 152.
+When he finally did make statements late in the afternoon, Trump further ratified the tortious conduct when he again said that the election had been stolen by fraud, and that his followers had every reason to be angry, and by announcing support, praise, and love for his followers. - 153.
+It appeared to Marcus Moore that Trump's followers then had the ability to carry out the harmful and offensive contact.

-- 160. James Blassingame and Sidney Hemby suffered physical injuries because of the batteries to which they were subjected. - 161.
-Had Trump committed directly the conduct committed by his followers, it would have subjected Trump to direct liability. - 162.
-The unlawful and intentional acts that Defendant directed his followers to commit on January 6, 2021, were a direct and proximate cause of James Blassingame and Sidney Hemby's injuries, pain, suffering, and other damages.
+- 154. The words and conduct of Trump's followers caused Marcus Moore to fear imminent physical harm. - 155.
+Trump's followers committed battery, and unlawfully and intentionally touched and used force on Plaintiff in a harmful, offensive, and insulting way. - 156.
+Trump's followers directly contacted, struck, put into motion objects that directly hit Marcus Moore, and sprayed him with chemical agents that burned his exposed eyes, face, and body. - 157.
+Marcus Moore suffered physical injuries because of the batteries to which he was subjected. - 158.
+Had Trump committed directly the conduct committed by his followers, it would have subjected Trump to direct liability. - 159.
+The unlawful and intentional acts that Defendant directed his followers to commit on January 6, 2021, were a direct and proximate cause of Marcus Moore's injuries, pain, suffering, and other damages.